umutcalikkasap/YZV311_2425_150210721_150210336/README.md

 ## Installation and Usage
 Instructions for installing and running the project code will be provided here once the project is underway.

-## Team
+## Pipeline Summary
-- **Umut Çalıkkasap**: Focused on data preprocessing, literature review, and exploratory analysis, handling model development, tuning, and evaluation.
+Literature review, focused on data preprocessing, exploratory analysis, handling model development, tuning, and evaluation.

 ## Timeline
 • **Week 1-2:** Data preprocessing and exploratory analysis